 Analysis | What GOP civil war?
-Republicans insist all is well -- even as they attack each other.
+Republicans insist all is well — even as they attack each other.

 But that doesn’t mean the party doesn’t face huge decisions about what it is and what it wants to be moving forward — and that there isn’t huge dissension on those points.
 There is little doubt that it goes much deeper than the 17 Republicans who Trump named and the other Republicans who rebuked his election challenges.
 It’s just that most of the party recognizes how outflanked they are, not necessarily so much among their colleagues but in the broader GOP.

 Many, arguably up to and including McCarthy and McConnell, have also previewed a bigger attempted break with Trump, only to later fall in line.
-(McConnell, in the interview above, even said without hesitation that he would back Trump as the party’s nominee in 2024, despite having two weeks ago that Trump’s Jan.
+(McConnell, in the interview above, even said without hesitation that he would back Trump as the party’s nominee in 2024, despite having two weeks ago said that Trump’s Jan.
 6 conduct amounted to “a disgraceful dereliction of duty.”)
 And the House’s No. 3 Republican and McConnell both becoming pariahs at CPAC this weekend doesn’t exactly speak to a united party.

 The fact that this has become a talking point in the party also reinforces just how real the prospect of a more long-lasting split might become — so real that it must be combated repeatedly.